xueruisxf/PRMA/README.md

-# Parameter Regularization and Memory Augmentation
+# Parameter Regularization and Dynamic Memory

-Codes for our paper "[Improving Continual Relation Extraction via Parameter Regularization and Memory Augmentation]"
+Codes for our paper "[Improving Continual Relation Extraction via Parameter Regularization and Dynamic Memory]"

 # Environment